SalimaMamma/HPC/README.md

 For a matrix of order 1000, the openmp program is almost 4 times more performant than the sequential one and the CUDA program is almost 64 times faster than the sequential.

 **This work is done by :**
-MAMMA SALIMA AND
+MAMMA salima and
-AIN GUERAD MANEL
+AIN GUERAD manel